adnanzami/IoT-based-Intelligent-Clothes-Dryer-Rack---Automated-Motorized-Cloth-Dryer-System/README.md

-# IoT based Intelligent Clothes Wardrobe Rack – Automated Motorized Cloth Dryer System
+# IoT based Intelligent Clothes Wardrobe – Automated Motorized Cloth Dryer System

 A smart clothes drying rack was built from scratch to automate natural clothes drying process.
 The rack was designed as a wardrobe with wheels and a collision detection system.
 It was designed to detect sunlight and optimally position itself to speed up natural drying process within a bounded region.
 The system had a rain detection sensor which triggered side panels to open and close to protect the clothes from the rain.
 The wardrobe was connected to the internet to remotely control it using a simple android app.